 when appropriate, authorizes child care and refers individuals to child care staff for services; and

-documents the need for child care as a separate entry in TWIST Counselor Notes.
+documents the need for child care as a separate entry in Case Notes.

 Boards must ensure that if a Choices participant indicates a need for support services, such as child care, that support is provided to remove any barrier to participation.
 However, Boards must ensure that at the time child care is authorized or when changes in child care occur, Choices case managers inform participants of the following: